Gold Dusted Crotons are gorgeous evergreen shrubs with freckled golden spots across their foliage.

-Although this subtropical shrub does grow in bright lights, it tends to get dull if the sunlight is too direct.
+Although Gold Dusted Croton does grow in bright lights, it tends to get dull if the sunlight is too direct.

-If you have a well-lit room, lace the Gold Dusted Croton in the east or west-facing window of your house.
+If you have a well-lit room, lace the Gold Dusted Croton in your house’s east or west-facing window.
 Use sheer or thin curtains to block out unnecessary direct light.

 Tips to Maintain Ideal Temperature

-- Avoid keeping them near any cooling/heating vents, uninsulated windows, entrance doors, or heat registers.
+- Avoid keeping them near cooling/heating vents, uninsulated windows, entrance doors, or heat registers.

-- Keep its soil moist before it dries out to maintain the cool temperature.
+- Keep its soil moist before it dries out to maintain a cool temperature.